 - Large sortable fulfillment centers generally house larger items that can all fit into one box / shipment (e.g. products > 18”)

 - Non-sortable fulfillment centers generally house items (usually because of size) that can not be sorted into a box with other items.
 These are items that cannot be placed onto a conveyor belt for automated sortation.

 - Inbound Cross Dock (IXD) centers receive and consolidate products from vendors and then ship these products to other fulfillment centers within the Amazon network.

 - Customer returns centers process all Amazon customer returns.

 - Specialty sites fulfill specialty items sold by Amazon such as text books, jewelry, clothing and shoes.

 - Amazon Fresh facilities service Perishables and Frozen merchandise.

 - Prime Now Hubs are smaller facilities that stock a limited line of products that are in high demand such that customer orders in high population metropolitan cities can be delivered within 1 - 2 hours of order placement.

 - Fulfillment centers that have been closed or converted include:

-- McDonough, Georgia.
+- McDonough, Georgia (ATL1).
 Originally opened as the company's 5th fulfillment center in October, 1999.
 This 800,000 sq. ft. fulfillment center employed 450 associates and was closed in 2001 after business slumped and cutbacks were necessary.